robertfirek/gdcr_2015_pivotal_labs/gdcr_2015_pivotal_labs.rst

 Let's play
 ==========

-    * Verbs instead of Nouns

     * Mute with Find the Loophole

     * Code Swap

+    * Hexagonal Game of Life (H:B2/S34)

 .. note::

-    TODO Add more about "Verbs instead of Nouns"
-    Mute with Find the Loophole
+    * Mute with Find the Loophole

     This is a pairing exercise.
 It is actually three pairing techniques brought together in one exercise.

-    * Ping-pong - one person writes the tests, the other person writes the implementation code
-    * Mute - nobody can talk
+    -- Ping-pong - one person writes the tests, the other person writes the implementation code -- Mute - nobody can talk
-    * Find the Loophole - (AKA evil coder) the implementation person purposely writes the wrong algorithm that still makes the tests turn green.
+    -- Evil coder  - the implementation person purposely writes the wrong algorithm that still makes the tests turn green.
     The key is that they have to keep the code very clean all the while.
 So, no big long if statements parsing on the input parameters.

-    Code swap
+    * Code swap

     Each developer starts at their machine and is given 20 minutes to solve the kata.
     At the end of twenty minutes someone calls time and everyone gets up from their machine and rotates to the next workstation.

 ----